 The Passaic County Police Academy participates in the Alternate Route Program and holds a competitive process which begins with a written examination and a physical assessment.
 Those who score high enough on the test and pass the physical, move on to the oral interview panel.

-The officials of the Passaic County Police Academy have announced this year’s Alternate Route Program competitive selection process which begins with the limited distribution of applications on Monday, July 13, 2020 from 9 a.m. to 3 p.m.
+The officials of the Passaic County Police Academy completed the most recent Alternate Route Program competitive selection process in mid-2020 with the distribution of only 125 applications.

 Why the Alternate Route Program?